Afripride

 President

-Ruth brings extensive experience in regulatory compliance, supply chain operations, and strategic leadership across both corporate and entrepreneurial environments.
-Her background includes navigating complex food industry networks, leading cross-functional teams, and supporting operational excellence in highly regulated settings.
-Through her leadership at Afripride Women Co-op, she leverages this combined experience to advance economic empowerment, strengthen cooperative development, and promote sustainable growth within the Afripride Women community.
+Ruth serves as President of Afripride Women Co-op and is an accomplished food science professional with a strong entrepreneurial leadership background.
+In addition to her professional role, she actively manages multiple personal business ventures.
+She brings extensive expertise in quality assurance, regulatory compliance, and strategic leadership across both corporate and entrepreneurial environments.
+Her background includes navigating complex food industry networks, leading cross-functional teams, driving continuous improvement initiatives, and supporting operational excellence in highly regulated settings.
+Through her leadership at AWC, she leverages this combined experience to provide strategic governance, advance women’s economic empowerment, strengthen cooperative development and leadership, and promote sustainable community impact.

 Grace